 Our Peat Kilns

 Built in 1840, Laphroaig’s peat kilns look out over the bay.
 It’s here we burn the peat to impart the barley with our signature smoky flavour.
 Unlike most distilleries, we infuse the barley with peat smoke before we dry it.
-For 17 hours the smoke (or ‘peat reek’) rises through a perforated drying floor into the kiln.
+For around 10-12 hours, the smoke (or ‘peat reek’) rises through a perforated drying floor into the kiln.
 The vapourised oils – the peat’s phenolic compounds and other wood-based smoky flavours – are then absorbed by the damp barley.
 We burn our peat at a relatively low temperature for a “cold-smoking” process responsible for the tarry note found in Laphroaig.
 Once the grain is malted, we spread it on mesh and raise it 16 feet over the peat fire.
 At this distance the grain takes longer to dry out, and the longer the barley stays moist, the more flavour it absorbs.
 The barley’s fully dried out and then it’s on to the mash house.

 The Mash and Fermentation